TFToto/playjoom/README.txt

 /**
- * Contains the PlayJoom complete component for Joomla 3.1
+ * Contains the PlayJoom complete component for Joomla!
+3.3
  *
   * PlayJoom and the basic package Joomla! is free software.
 This version may have been modified pursuant to the
  * GNU General Public License, and as distributed it includes or is derivative